Gann's Personal Soybean Chart (May 1948)

-William Delbert Gann (1878 – 1955) was a famous trader who introduced new technical analysis tools like the Gann angles, the Hexagon etc. Gann forecasting model is based mainly on geometry and mathematics but also in astronomy.
-Gann introduced the the stock market angles {Basis of My Forecasting Method -1935).
-The most important stock market angle according to Gann is 45° angle or 1X1, which represents a single unit of price under a single unit of time.
-William Delbert Gann is said to gained 50 million USD during the Great Depression.
-Only in 1933, is said to have gained 4,000% on his capital (422 winner trades in a total of 479 trades).
+William Delbert Gann (1878–1955) was a renowned trader who introduced new technical analysis tools such as Gann angles and the Hexagon.
+His forecasting model is based mainly on geometry and mathematics, as well as astronomy.
+Gann introduced stock market angles in his work Basis of My Forecasting Method (1935).
+The most important stock market angle, according to Gann, is the 45° angle or 1x1, which represents one unit of price movement per one unit of time.
+William Delbert Gann is said to have gained 50 million USD during the Great Depression.
+In 1933 alone, he reportedly earned 4,000% on his capital, with 422 winning trades out of a total of 479.

 Here are Gann’s pieces of advice for stock investors.